cecileane/computingtools/pages/notes1004.md

 cut -f 2 Mus_musculus.GRCm38.75_chr1.bed | head -n 3
 ```

-(for what these rows mean: each one is for a genomic "feature",
+Each row is for a genomic "feature",
-same as in the associate `.gtf` file -- check they have the same number of lines
+same as in the associate `.gtf` file.
+We can check the `.bed` and `.gtf` files have the same number of lines
-except for lines of metadata, and see more info in `.gtf`:
+except for lines of metadata (how?)
+quick look at `.gtf` file:
-`less -S Mus_musculus.GRCm38.75_chr1.gtf`)
+`less -S Mus_musculus.GRCm38.75_chr1.gtf`

 other ways to use options for `cut`: